mrdoornbos/retro-repo-depot/README.md

-# Repository primaily for pinouts signals of retro computer.
+# Repository primaily for pinouts signals of retro computers.

 This is definitely a work in progress.
 We hope to create a simple repository of pinout signals for each of the IC pins on retro computers.
 Focused initially on Commodore 8 bit.

 These are very unofficial and should be used for study and education only.
 If your computer bursts into flames, don't blame our screenshots.

+# How we're gathering the data

+These are from reasonably running (for 40 year old computers) examples without any known flaws and nothing connected to them or running.
+We turn them on, let them "boot" and pin them out.
+The signals will not be perfect on any of them, and they will certainly vary in quality from machine to machine.

+We've tried to screen capture enough data on the screen to give an idea of the scale and some basic metrics.

 # Contributing